metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 ## What is an Oracle Plugin?

-An Oracle Plugin is an onchain account that is created by the authority externally from the Mpl Core Asset or Collection.
+An Oracle Plugin is an onchain account that is created by the authority externally from the MPL Core Asset or Collection.
 If an Asset or Collection has an Oracle Adapter enabled and an Oracle Account assigned to it the Oracle Account will be loaded by the MPL Core program for validations against lifecycle events.

-The Oracle Plugin stores data relating to 4 lifecycle events of `create`, `transfer`, `burn`, and `update` and can perform a `Reject` validation on the selected lifecycle events.
+The Oracle Plugin stores data relating to 4 lifecycle events of `create`, `transfer`, `burn`, and `update` and can be configured to perform a `Reject` validation.

-The ability to update and change the Oracle Account generates and very powerful and interactive lifecycle experience.
+The ability to update and change the Oracle Account provides a powerful and interactive lifecycle experience.

 ## Works With